 Coconut Oil Helps Reduce Cholesterol Levels

 In humans, it’s long been established that eating fat has a positive role in cholesterol levels.
 This is because fat allows for better absorption of essential vitamins and minerals, and the fats consumed help reduce harmful cholesterol levels in the body.
-In this study, researchers found that dogs eating high concentrations of coconut oil had reductions in both total and LDL (bad) cholesterol.
+In this study, researchers found that dogs eating high concentrations of coconut oil reduced total and LDL (bad) cholesterol.

 Coconut Oil Can Promote Healthy, Shiny Coat

 A healthy skin and hair coat are two of the essential elements when it comes to your dog’s health.
 This is because a dull coat can often indicate much more extensive health problems within the body.
 Thankfully, coconut oil has been shown to promote healthier coats in dogs.
-This study, for example, found that dogs with dry coats had significant improvements in skin hydration after being fed a diet rich in coconut oil or MCTs.
+This study, for example, found that dogs with dry coats significantly improved skin hydration after being fed a diet rich in coconut oil or MCTs.

 Coconut Oil Might Help Reduce Allergies

-Just as coconut has been shown to help reduce allergies in humans, it can also do the same in dogs.
+Just as coconut has been shown to help reduce human allergies, it can also do the same in dogs.
 This study found that dogs fed a diet rich in coconut oil had reduced allergic reactions and corresponding inflammation.